Skip to Content

 Instructions

-First, begin to preheat the oven and bring a pot of water to a boil while you prepare the sauce.
+First, begin to preheat the oven and bring a pot of water to a boil while you prepare the tomato sauce.

 Ground Italian sausage, diced squash, and garlic sautéing in a copper skillet.